abdulloooh/wa-link/README.md

 WhatsappLink is a tool to generate WhatsApp contact and message URLs easily.

-> WhatsApplink is an open-source PWA using the MIT license hosted at http://whatslink.tk
+> WhatsappLink is an open-source PWA using the MIT license hosted at http://whatslink.tk

 ## How To Use: ##